-The extension was made following a suggestion to the government by a tax advisor last week and was put in place within a few days, meaning that thousands of people may not now have to pay inheritance tax of 40%.
+The extension was made following a suggestion to the government by a tax advisor and means that more people may not have to pay inheritance tax of 40%.

-Prior to the government’s actions this week, the exemption was available to the armed forces and emergency services.
-This includes the police, fire service, ambulance service, paramedic service and other rescue services, such as the coastguard, when they die in the line of duty, responding to emergencies.
+The ruling is part of the Inheritance Tax Act 1984 s 153A to s 155A.
+The exemption was originally available to the armed forces and was extended in 2014 to include the police, fire service, ambulance service, paramedic service and other rescue services, such as the coastguard, when they die in the line of duty, responding to emergencies or where they die at a later date of a disease contracted whilst on active service.
 Humanitarian aid workers assisting the government, charities and international organisations are also included.
 Paid workers and volunteers are included.

 In order to benefit from the exemption, the cause of death must be reported correctly on the death certificate.
 Executors must manually apply for the exemption, but it can be done retrospectively, as there is no deadline, and any relevant IHT already paid should be refunded.

-If you are one of those sadly bereaved by the death of a loved one who worked for the NHS, was a frontline worker, or was a member of the armed forces or emergency services and you wish to find out if their estate is exempt from IHT, or need help in applying for the exemption, contact Graysons’ probate expert, Laura Cowan now.
-Laura is working safely and remotely and can handle your enquiry by video call or telephone.
+If you are one of those sadly bereaved by the death of a someone who was a member of the armed forces or emergency services, or who worked for the NHS and you wish to find out if their estate is exempt from IHT, or need help in applying for the exemption, please contact Graysons’ probate manager, Laura Cowan now.
+You can find out much more about IHT and administering an estate on our web pages.